Chapter 4

 is a very small probability that two independent black holes would collide

-directly ("frontally") - probably
+directly ("frontally") - it

-or fusion) of black holes is their common
+black holes is their

-binary or multiple star system.
+common origin in a binary or multiple star

 Binary systems of gravitationally coupled black

-holes (two or more) are undoubtedly very common in the universe , because they commonly
+holes (two or more) are undoubtedly very common in the universe, because they commonly

 form during the evolution of stars that are part of binary